Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 If you meet the above conditions, complete this form.

-2. Equitable relief.
-If you do not qualify for the relief described above and are now liable for an underpaid or understated tax you believe should be paid only by your spouse or former spouse, you may request equitable relief.
+If you do not qualify for the relief described in (1) above and are now liable for an unpaid or understated tax you believe should be paid only by your spouse or former spouse, you may request equitable relief.
 See Equitable Relief, earlier.

 What Happens After You File Form 8857